 Don’t let all the equipment scare you!
 We come in peace…and with several pieces upon our cart.
 We know you’re busy, your calendar is full and this may be a totally new venture for you, so we want to make it easy and give you a step-by-step process of what to expect.
 We promise not throw out random terms like “broll” and “speed” without explaining them first.
 And please never hesitate to contact us if you have any questions.
 We want you to be as happy with the process as you are with the final production.

 After the initial meeting, we’ll draft a proposal based on everything we talked about.
-The proposal will have a-line by-line budget and timeline for you to present to the powers that be.
+The proposal will have a line item budget and timeline for you to present to the powers that be.

 Develop Look & Key Messages

 Unless you’re going in a totally different direction, your production should reflect your branding and the existing tone and messaging of your organization.
-We’ll take care of writing the script and/or the interview questions and give you ample time to review and edit and get the final questions to the interviewees.
-At this stage, we’ll also ask you to send us any branding elements: animation, logos, color pallets, fonts, etc.
+We’ll take care of writing the script and/or the interview questions and give you ample time to review, edit and get the final questions to the interviewees.
+At this stage we’ll also ask you to send us any branding elements: animation, logos, color palettes, fonts, etc.

 Using VIMEO, we’ll send you a password-protected rough cut of the video with a “scratch track” (not final announcer’s voice) of the script, edited interviews and music.
 Best to listen and not look so much at this stage.
 It’s the “sound bed” of the video.
 Did we choose the best portion of the interviews?
 Does the script need to be tweaked?
 Do you like the music?
 This is the foundation of your story.
 Give us your feedback, we’ll come back with changes.

 No one wants to look at too many talking heads.
 This is the stage where we film the beautiful images that cover the scripting and interviews.
 These images enhance the messaging and are carefully thought out and often staged if need be to tell the story.
 For broll, we’ll need to arrive about 20 minutes in advance to set-up and begin filming.